kuatsu/react-native-cloud-storage/docs/docs/installation/configure-google-drive.md

 });
 ```

 Ultimately, you are responsible for acquiring and potentially refreshing the access token.
-Do note however, that this process does not need to be done for iOS as iOS will not use the Google Drive REST API but instead fully rely on CloudKit / iCloud.
+Do note however, that this process only needs to be done when Google Drive is used and is not required on other providers such as iCloud.